dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 ### Populate a TabbedPage with a Page collection

-A <xref:Microsoft.Maui.Controls.TabbedPage> can be populated with a collection of child `Page` objects, which will typically be <xref:Microsoft.Maui.Controls.ContentPage> objects.
+A <xref:Microsoft.Maui.Controls.TabbedPage> can be populated with a collection of child <xref:Microsoft.Maui.Controls.Page> objects, which will typically be <xref:Microsoft.Maui.Controls.ContentPage> objects.
 This is achieved by adding <xref:Microsoft.Maui.Controls.ContentPage> objects as children of the <xref:Microsoft.Maui.Controls.TabbedPage>:

 ```xaml
 <TabbedPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"